vruusmann/openscoring.io/_posts/2023-01-28-python_xgboost_aft_pmml.md

 The training is currently possible via the low-level [Python Learning API](https://xgboost.readthedocs.io/en/stable/python/python_api.html#module-xgboost.training), but not via the high-level [Scikit-Learn API](https://xgboost.readthedocs.io/en/stable/python/python_api.html#module-xgboost.sklearn).
 This limitation can be tracked as [XGBoost-7292](https://github.com/dmlc/xgboost/issues/7292).

-The solution is to train XGBoost survival models using the Python Learning API, and then migrate them to the Scikit-Learn API for the eventual productionization.
+The solution is to train XGBoost survival models using the Python Learning API, and then migrate them to the Scikit-Learn API for deployment.

 ## Data canonicalization ##